kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 ### Group Replication

 Group Replication is a plugin for the standard MySQL 5.7 and higher Server developed by Oracle.
-It is a synchronous replication, with built-in conflict detection/handling and consistency guarantees.
+It is synchronous replication, with built-in conflict detection/handling and consistency guarantees.
 It allows you to move from a stand-alone instance of MySQL, which is a single point of failure, to a natively distributed highly available MySQL group made up of N MySQL instances (the group members).
-The servers keep strong coordination through message passing to build fault-tolerant system.
+The servers keep strong coordination through message passing to build a fault-tolerant system.

 Groups can operate in a single-primary mode, where only one server accepts updates at a time.
 Groups can be deployed in multi-primary mode, where all servers can accept updates.

 If we say specifically about the Group Replication,

 - Multi-primary / active-active clustered MySQL solution
 - Single-primary is the default one
 - Synchronous replication
-- InnoDB compilant
+- InnoDB compliant
 - State transfer based on GTID matching across all servers
 - Fault-tolerant
 - Built-in membership service keeps the view of the group consistent